Daniel-xsy/RoboBEV/docs/DATA_PREPARE.md

 ### nuScenes-C

 The dataset is now available at [OpenDataLab](https://opendatalab.com/home), you can download the dataset [here](https://opendatalab.com/nuScenes-C).
+The dataset used in this work only contains the `raw/image/nuScenes-C.tar.gz` file.
+If you want to use the `raw/pointcloud` part, please refer to [Robo3D](https://github.com/ldkong1205/Robo3D).

 Unpack the compressed file(s) into `/data/sets/nuscenes-c` and your folder structure should end up looking like this:

 ```
 └── nuscenes-c